Physically Incapacitated Voters and Caregivers

 You may apply for absentee ballots for one election, for several elections, or for all elections during the calendar year, in which the application is submitted.

 If you are eligible for a Physically Incapacitated Absentee Ballot you may submit your application to the appropriate County Election Board through the OK Voter Portal, by mail, fax, or email.
 You may also have an agent hand-deliver your application.
-Absentee ballot requests must be received no later than 5 p.m. the Tuesday before the election.
+Absentee ballot requests must be received no later than 5 p.m. the third Wednesday (15 days) before the election.

 If you choose to have your application submitted to the County Election Board by an agent, the agent must meet the statutory requirements below.